1. Vanderburgh Sober Living Knowledge Base

 2.3 Vendors

-- Establishing a clear contract outlining services, payment terms, and completion timelines.
+• Establish written contracts outlining services, payment terms, and timelines.

 Employment of Guests: Chartered Operators are strongly discouraged from employing guests for work at the property.
 This can create legal liabilities and may disrupt the dynamics of the sober living environment.
 The primary goal is to support guests in their recovery, and mixing roles can complicate this process.